polarfire-soc/polarfire-soc-buildroot-sdk/doc/LC-MPFS-DEV-KIT_user_guide.md

 ![USB Connector](images/USB_Connector.PNG)

-6. Update the PolarFire FPGA with the FPGA bitstream provided in Software Versions.
+6. Update the PolarFire FPGA with the FPGA bitstream provided in [Solution Versions](#solution-versions).
 See [Programming the FPGA Using FlashPro](#programming-the-fpga-using-flashpro) for steps to program the FPGA.
 7. The LC-MPFS-DEV-KIT is now configured as seen in Libero Block Diagram.
 8. Ensure the push-button is switched on, connect the power supply to the board, and slide the power switch SW3 as shown in the following figure.